header source

 grcov ./target/debug/deps -s . -t lcov --llvm --branch --ignore-not-existing --ignore-dir "/*" -o lcov.info

-The temporary file specified with -o is generated.
-We convert this file to HTML to make it readable by humans.
-The result is output to the directory specified with -o.
+A temporary file is generated at the location specified by -o.
+This file is converted to HTML to make it readable for ordinary humans.
+The result is output to the directory specified by -o.

 genhtml -o report/ --show-details --highlight --ignore-errors source --legend lcov.info